josephsl/wintenApps/readme.md

 * For calculations such as unit converter and currency converter, NVDA will announce results as soon as calculations are entered.
 * NVDA will no longer announce "heading level" for calculator results.
 * NVDA will notify if maximum digit count has been reached while entering expressions.
-* Added support for always on mode in future Calculator releases.
+* Added support for always on mode in Calculator version 10.1908 and later.

 ## calendar